n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 > instead of "Reph".
 Therefore, Malayalam fonts may omit
 > implementation of the "Reph" substitution entirely.

-"Reph" and "Repha" characters must be reordered after the syllable-identification stage is complete.
+As is the case with "Reph", "Repha" characters must be reordered after the syllable-identification stage is complete.
+This is the `REPH_MODE_LOGICAL_REPHA` shaping characteristic.